ipedro/swiftui-property-inspector/README.md

 ## License

-The `swiftui-property-picker` package is released under the MIT License.
+The `swiftui-property-inspector` package is released under the MIT License.
 See [LICENSE](LICENSE) for details.